The Organic Garden Co Hexagonal Woodland Grey Raised Garden Bed

 Watering: regular watering is essential, especially during root development (at planting and in early spring).
 Drip irrigation is ideal, but if watering by hand, try to avoid wetting the foliage.

-Strawberries are not actually a berry—they are an aggregate fruit, one that is inside out, displaying its “seeds” (called achene) on the outside.
-Most are red, but you can also get yellow and white strawberries, which add interest to the garden, and to your fruit salad!
+Strawberries are an unusual fruit because their seeds are on the outside.
+Most varieties of strawberry are red, but you can also get yellow and white strawberries, which add interest to the garden and to your fruit salad!